Cinnamon and Kale

 Oat Flour Pancakes

-These oat flour pancakes make a delicious, gluten free breakfast.
+These oat flour pancakes make a delicious, gluten free healthy breakfast.
 Using oats rather than wheat flour means they'll keep you fuller for longer.
-And oats are packed with health benefits.
+And oats are very nutritious.
 Oatmeal also gives these pancakes a lovely nutty flavour, and a very nice texture.
-I love them piled with whole milk natural yogurt, fruit and seeds.
-Or you could go savoury with spinach and eggs.
+I love them piled with natural yogurt, fruit and seeds.

 Oats are naturally gluten free, but they can easily become contaminated with gluten, so if you are celiac, or sensitive to gluten, make sure you buy gluten free oats.

 Egg: Eggs bind the ingredients together, and provide extra protein and nutrition.
-I've never tried the recipe using an egg replacer, so I can't recommend a replacement.
+I've never made the pancakes using an egg replacer such as flaxseed but if you do give it a go, please let me know how it works in the comments below.

 Milk: You can use any type of milk, dairy or non dairy, skimmed or full fat.